-In Trastevere you won't find the Colosseum, the Trevi Fountain or St. Peter's Square; in Trastevere you won't see palaces or luxuries, but you will see narrow, colorful and charming streets that will make you feel like in a Fellini's movie.
+In Trastevere you won't find the Colosseum, the Trevi Fountain or St. Peter's Square; in Trastevere you won't see palaces or luxuries, but narrow, colorful and charming streets that will make you feel like in a Fellini movie.

 1. Take a gastronomic tour in Trastevere

 There are dozens of charming streets and a long list of restaurants to enjoy.
 That's why many tours of Rome include the Trastevere area in their itineraries.
-One of the best ways to tour the area is to take this gastronomic tour of Trastevere, Campo di Fiori and the Jewish quarter in which, in addition to learning about its streets and its history for three and a half hours, you can taste some of the most exquisite dishes.
+One of the best ways to tour the area is by taking this gastronomic tour of Trastevere, Campo di Fiori and the Jewish quarter where, in addition to learning about its streets and its history for three and a half hours, you can taste some of the most exquisite dishes.

 About gastronomy in Trastevere